 - Unique pain-points

-Allow your marketing and sales teams to chime into the conversation too.
-Once defined, MQLs help you come up with your buyer persona.
-Use your buyer persona to set a goal for how many buyers to bring in monthly.
+Allow your marketing and sales teams to chime into the conversation, too.
+Once defined, MQLs help you create your buyer persona.
+Use your buyer persona to inform your marketing campaigns and ensure your marketing teams generate as many MQLs as possible.
+This boosts efficiency and business growth.

 Finally, review your MQL goals and buyer personas quarterly to update and remain relevant over time.